 If the employer has registered with eMPF, they will receive a notice only when a follow-up is required for the relevant member enrolment.
 This notice will be sent via email or SMS.

-After the MPF scheme in which your company is participating is onboarded to the eMPF Platform, you can upload contribution data for your employees by completing and uploading the standardized file template through the eMPF Web Portal.
+Yes.
+You can upload contribution data for multiple employees by completing and uploading the standardized file template through the eMPF Web Portal.
 After logging in to the eMPF Web Portal, choose “Manage Contribution” > “View Contribution Period”, then upload the contribution data file under a particular contribution period of the selected scheme.
 Please refer to the relevant user guide for details.

-The employer should continue to submit contributions to trustee through the eMPF Platform after the participating MPF scheme is onboarded to the eMPF Platform.
+The employer should continue to submit contributions to trustee through the eMPF Platform.

-After the MPF scheme in which your company is participating is onboarded to the eMPF Platform, employers are required to use the standardized file format provided by the eMPF Platform in preparing and submitting contribution data.
+No. Employers are required to use the standardized file format provided by the eMPF Platform when preparing and submitting contribution data.

 No, the file does not need to be encrypted before submission.
 The eMPF Platform uses Transport Layer Security (TLS) protocol to encrypt data during data transmission to protect your data.
 All data provided to the eMPF Platform are secured, and access to them is restricted to authorised personnel only.